Alonecoder2011/OpenBoot/README.md

 # Credits
 `
     $ echo Thanks to https://github.com/gmarino2048/64bit-os-tutorial
-    Thanks to https://github.com/gmarino2048/64bit-os-tutorial for haveing a awsome bootloader and kernel totoruial.
+    Thanks to https://github.com/gmarino2048/64bit-os-tutorial for haveing a nice bootloader and kernel guide.
 `